 Notes:

-a) Table to be completed for columns Module and Content and Hours (T = Theory, P = Practice, SG = Self-Guided study.
+a) Table to be completed for columns Module and Content and Hours (Th = Theory, Tu = Tutorial, Pr = Practice, SG = Self-Guided study.

 b) Tables will expand as you type the text.

 c) Please include the Word and PDF versions of the cross-reference table in the submission.